surgeventures/click-monorepo/README.md

 #### Compose files

-It's convenient to place `docker-compose.yml` for each context in the most logical place in the repository structure (and in case of applications outside of the `docker` subdirectory) in order to allow an easy and intuitive usage of the `docker-compose` command (along with convenient aliases) without the `--file` parameter.
+It's convenient to place the Compose file with a default name `docker-compose.yml` for each context in the most logical, natural and intuitive place in the repository structure (and in case of applications outside of the `docker` subdirectory) in order to allow an easy and intuitive usage of the `docker-compose` command (along with convenient aliases) without the `--file` parameter.

 #### Test suites